kdave/btrfs-progs/Documentation/Status.rst

 -  a particular feature combination that has a different status and is worth mentioning separately
 -  you know of a bug that lowers the feature status
--  a reference could be enhanced by an actual link to documentation (wiki, manual pages)

 Subpage block size
 ------------------